fatiando/pooch/paper/paper.md

 # Summary

-Scientific software is usually created to analyze, model, and visualize data.
+Scientific software is usually created to acquire, analyze, model, and visualize data.
 As such, many software libraries include sample datasets in their distributions for use in documentation, tests, benchmarks, and workshops.
-The usual approach is to include smaller datasets in the GitHub repository directly and package them with the source and binary distributions (e.g., scikit-learn [@scikit-learn] and scikit-image [@scikit-image] do this).
+A common approach is to include smaller datasets in the GitHub repository directly and package them with the source and binary distributions (e.g., scikit-learn [@scikit-learn] and scikit-image [@scikit-image] do this).
+As data files increase in size, it becomes unfeasible to store them in GitHub repositories.
-Larger datasets require writing code to download the files from a remote server to the user's computer.
+Thus, larger datasets require writing code to download the files from a remote server to the user's computer.
 The same problem is faced by scientists using version control to manage their research projects.
-As data files increase in size, it becomes unfeasible to store them in GitHub repositories.
-While downloading a data file over HTTP can be done easily with modern Python libraries, it is not trivial to manage a set of files, keep them updated, and check for corruption.
+While downloading a data file over HTTPS can be done easily with modern Python libraries, it is not trivial to manage a set of files, keep them updated, and check for corruption.
 Instead of scientists and library authors recreating the same code, it would be